manoj239/manoj239-GitAzure-Terraformfiles/Readme.md

 4.Git CherryPick - Take a specific commit from A branch and merge it with B branch git checkout A git cherry-pick <commit id from branch  B>

+5.Restore deleted branch with reflog.
+  - Using git reflog find the commit id.
+  - Use git checkout <commitid>
+  - git checkout -b <NewBranchName>

+### Class 3
+1. Git Merge
+2. Git Rebase
+3. git interactive rebase
+    -Squash -> Squash in git means combining multiple commits into one.
+    -Can delete selected commits
+    See using git reset we can delete some range of commits , for deleting individual commits, we can use this git squash
+4. Git LFS - Large File system, if we see in Git hub and in Git lab, max file size is 100mb.
+If file size is more than 100mb, it will not accept for push and will throw error